-Despite being quite common, the cause of infant colic is still uncertain.
-Some of the symptoms of colic like pulling legs up to pass gas, tightening of stomach muscles, and stomach bloating suggest that one of the possible causes of colic is the diet.
+Despite being relatively common, the cause of infant colic is still uncertain.
+Some of the colic symptoms like pulling legs up to pass gas, tightening of stomach muscles, and stomach bloating suggest that one of the possible causes of colic is the diet.
 It is believed that the presence of allergens or lactose in infant baby formula may contribute to colic in babies.
 Other research suggests that components from the maternal diet getting into the breast milk is another possible contributing factor to infant colic.

 The prevalence of this food allergy may limit the available formula choices for an infant.
 Many standard infant formulas use a cow’s milk protein as the main protein source (casein or whey).
 For infants who are found to have a cow’s milk protein allergy, infant baby formulas that are soy-based are usually offered as baby formula alternative.

-While having a soy-based formula may be useful for some infants with a cow’s milk allergy, there is a chance that the infant may continue to have formula tolerance issues.
+While having a soy-based formula may be helpful for some infants with a cow’s milk allergy, there is a chance that the infant may continue to have formula tolerance issues.
 Soy protein allergies are not as common as cow’s milk allergies, but still affects between 0.4 to 1.2%of children.
 Some children may have allergies to both cow’s milk and soy protein – research suggests that up to 10-14% of individuals with cow’s milk protein allergy also have an allergy to soy protein.